Skip to content

 Carolina wren

-The Carolina wren is a type of wren bird that can be found in several regions.
-It is considered a common species, meaning it is frequently seen in these areas.
+The Carolina wren is a type of wren bird found in several regions.
+It is considered a common species, frequently seen in these areas.
 The bird is mainly found in the eastern half of the United States of America.

 This includes states like North Carolina, South Carolina, and Virginia.
 However, it can also be spotted in other states within this region.
 Apart from the United States, the Carolina wren is also seen in certain parts of Canada.